ipython/ipython/doc/source/ipython.rst

       capture system output into Python variables.
     * Expand python variables when calling the shell (either via '!' and '!!' or via aliases) by prepending a $ in front of them.
 You can also expand complete python expressions.
-See sec.
-6.7
-      <node6.html#sub:System-shell-access> for more.
+See `System shell access`_ for more.
     * Use profiles to maintain different configurations (modules to load, function definitions, option settings) for particular tasks.
       You can then have customized versions of IPython for specific purposes.
-See sec.
-7.3 <node7.html#sec:profiles> for more.
+See sec. profiles_ for more.
     * Embed IPython in your programs.
 A few lines of code are enough to load a complete IPython inside your own programs, giving you the ability to work with your data interactively after automatic processing has been completed.
-See sec.
-9 <node9.html#sec:embed>
-      for more.
+See sec. embedding_ for more.
     * Use the Python profiler.
 When dealing with performance issues, the
       %run command with a -p option allows you to run complete programs